 – Ilka in Readers' Services

-With the punch in the feelies that was Avengers: Infinity War (no spoilers, I swear), you may find yourself wondering about what’s next for the Marvel Cinematic Universe.
+With the punch in the feelies that was Avengers: Infinity Waropens a new window (no spoilers, I swear), you may find yourself wondering about what’s next for the Marvel Cinematic Universe.
 Well, True Believers, you shouldn’t worry.
 Carol Danvers (Captain Marvel) is getting her own cinematic installment, and I couldn’t be happier.
 Captain Marvel is a personal favorite of mine, and her history in comics is fascinating.
 Originally appearing in the 1960s, Carol Danvers was an officer and pilot in the United States Air Force (she’s currently a major or colonel depending on who you ask.)
 After an explosion melds her genes with Kree alien DNA, she gains superpowers.
-While tons of heroes, both women and men, have carried the mantle of Captain Marvel, none are quite like Carol.
+While tons of heroes, both women and men, have carried the mantle of Captain Marvel, none are quite like Carolopens a new window.

 – Margo in Youth Services

 Finally, we’re all waiting on tenterhooks for this October’s Shuri written by none other than Nnedi Okorafor!
-Guys, she’s going to be here in November!
+Guys, she’s going to be here in Novemberopens a new window!
 I hope she’ll sign my copy.

 Who’s your favorite Marvel heroine?
 More of a DC fan or indie?
 Let us know if the comments.